-The information on this page refers to LM-X v4.9.5 or newer, which includes syntax changes for licstat and licstatxml commands.
-If you are using a previous version of LM-X, please see the documentation relevant to your version: v4.4.3 documentation; v4.4 documentation; documentation for versions prior to v4.4.
+The information on this page refers to LM-X v5.4.1 or newer, which added the "-verifyauth" command and introduced brute-force password protection.
+If you are using a previous version of LM-X, please see the documentation for previous versions.